johnfmorton/emptypstripper/README.markdown

 ## Installaion

-To install this plug in, make a directory by the name of "emptypstripper" and place this file inside of it.
+To install this plug in, make a directory by the name of "emptypstripper" and place the file "pi.emptypstripper.php" inside of it.

 Place the "emptypstripper" directory in the "/system/expressionengine/thirdparty/" directory in your Expression Engine installation.